epics-base/pvaPy/documentation/streamingFramework.md

 $ pvapy-hpc-consumer --input-channel pvapy:image --control-channel consumer:*:control --status-channel consumer:*:status --output-channel consumer:*:output --processor-file /path/to/hpcAdImageProcessorExample.py --processor-class HpcAdImageProcessor --report-period 10 --log-level debug
 ```

-The above command will establish monitor on the 'pvapy:image channel', and will create
+The above command will establish monitor on the 'pvapy:image' channel, and will create
 channels for output, application status and control using default consumer id '1' that
 replaces the '*' character.
 Application status will be generated every 10 seconds, and
 log level of 'debug' ensures that processing log will be displayed on the screen.